OCA/hr-expense/hr_expense_employee_analytic_default/readme/DESCRIPTION.md

-This module allows to create Analytic Defaults Rules for employees to be applied to expenses.
+This module allows to create Analytic Distribution Models for employees to be applied to expenses.